amirbawab/BashClass/README.md

 * Type checking
 * Comments (inline and block)
 * Recursion
-* Return primitive types, strings and objects
+* Return primitive types and objects
 * While, For and If statements
 * Create new instance of objects (e.g. myObj = new Object())
 * Constructor is required to create instances